Sharvari-d9/NamasteDev-React/README.md

 - ^ or ~ symbol means that either take this version, or automatically update it if any other update is available
 - ^ - minor
 - ~ - major

+# package-lock.json

+- keeps the track of the exact verion of all packages installed
+- to avoid compatiblity issues for example to avoid discrepancy like code works in dev but not in production

+# node_modules

+- contains all the code that we fetch from npm

+- Transetive dependency